Young domination on Hamming rectangles: Young domination with -shaped and rectangular zero-sets

 For the rest of this section we assume that $\cZ=R_{a,b}$, where $1\le a\le n$, $1\le b\le m$, and prove Theorem~\ref{thm-line}.
 We recall that, in this case, a $\cZ$-dominating set $S$ is such that for every $z\in R_{n,m}\setminus S$ there are at least $a$ points of $S$ in the row of $z$ or at least $b$ points of $S$ in the column of $z$.

 \begin{proof}[Proof of (\ref{eq-line-min})] In this proof, we count rows starting from the top and columns starting from the left, as for matrices.
-Also, the dimensions of a rectangular block within a matrix will be given as $(\text{number of rows})\times (\text{number of columns})$.
+Also, the dimensions of a rectangular block within a matrix are given as $(\text{number of rows})\times (\text{number of columns})$.

 To prove the lower bound, assume $S$ is a set that realizes $\gamma$.
 For some $x\in[0,m]$, exactly $m-x$ rows contain at most $a-1$ elements of $S$, and we may assume those are the first $m-x$ rows.
 For some $y\in[0,n]$, exactly $n-y$ columns do not lack any of the elements of $S$ among the first $m-x$ row positions, and we may assume those are the leftmost columns.
 It follows that $S$ contains the $(m-x)\times (n-y)$ block in the top left corner, that each of the rows $m-x+1,\ldots, m$ contains at least $a$ elements of $S$ (by definition of $x$), and all the columns $n-y+1,\ldots, n$ contain at least $b$ elements of $S$ (as $S$ is $\cZ$-dominating).
 This gives the lower bound of the same form as (\ref{eq-line-min}), except the lower bounds on $x$ and $y$ are $1$ instead of $b$ and $a$.
 We next show that the minimum is achieved for $x\ge b$ and $y\ge a$.